wbamberg/idl-reference/docs/nsISAXDTDHandler.md

 There is no guarantee that the notation declaration will be
 reported before any unparsed entities that use it.

-@param name The notation name.
-@param publicId The notation's public identifier, or null if none was
-                 given.
-@param systemId The notation's system identifier, or null if none was
-                 given.

 #### Parameters ####